 Paul Warren is a British actor known for playing characters in prosthetic makeup and creature suits in such films as Star Wars: The Force Awakens,Star Wars: The Last Jedi, Guardians of the Galaxy, Thor: The Dark World, Clash of the Titans, World War Z and Ghost Stories.

 He began his film career as a body double for Daniel Radcliffe on the film Harry Potter & the Order of the Phoenix.
 Spending much of his time 20ft up in the air on the hydraulic broomstick system and performing other physically demanding activities, it wasn't long before Paul started to get noticed as a versatile performer.

-In 2007, he was recommended to the legendary Stan Winston Studio as a good choice to portray an emaciated version of the title character in 'The Deaths of Ian Stone'.
+In 2007, he was recommended to the legendary Stan Winston Studio as a good choice to portray an emaciated version of the title character in The Deaths of Ian Stone.
 The role required full body prosthetics and cgi head replacement with lead actor Mike Vogel.
-The invaluable experience Paul gained working with Stan’s crew to achieve this tricky effect is what ultimately led to future roles as a creature performer.
+The invaluable experience Paul gained working with Stan’s crew to achieve this tricky effect is what ultimately set him on a path to becoming a creature performer.

 His first creature role was in the remake of Clash of the Titans.
 Working with the Oscar nominated Creatures Inc, he underwent a 5 hour makeup process to transform into a tortured soul that pulls the boatman across the river styx.
 To add to the challenge of performing in such extreme silicone prosthetics, the scene was filmed in a large outside water tank at Pinewood studios.